Parmigiana: Italy

-In Cosenza, Calabria, parmigiana is prepared with fried zucchini and baked eggplants.
-It is typically made in layers with grated fresh mozzarella and grated Parmesan cheese.

 In Naples, parmigiana is also prepared using zucchini, fennel or artichokes in place of eggplants.
-Although it is baked, it is served lukewarm, often as a side or to begin a meal.
+Although it is baked, it is served tepid, often as a side or to begin a meal.
 It is a lighter dish than the version eaten in the US, containing less sauce and cheese, and with eggplant that is rarely breaded before frying.
-Preparations vary with the seasons, using fresh tomato and basil in the summer, and on occasion ragù in the winter; other variations include the insertion of eggs between layers, either scrambled to help cohesion, or hard-boiled.
+Preparations vary with the seasons, using fresh tomato and basil in the summer, and on occasion ragù in the winter.
+Other variations include the insertion of eggs between layers, either scrambled to help cohesion, or hard-boiled.
 In another version produced by monzù chefs, cocoa was mixed into the tomato sauce.

 In the broader Campania region, parmiagana dishes are sometimes made without tomato sauce under the name "white parmiagana".
-Here, before the eggplant is fried it is dipped in flour and a mixture of beaten egg, herbs and cheese, or simply fried without a coating.
+Here, before the eggplant is fried, it is dipped in flour and a mixture of beaten egg, herbs and cheese, or simply fried without a coating.
 White parmiagana has become rare across the region, although it is still made in the town of Amalfi.

 Outside Italy

 In the United States and Canada, chicken parmigiana and veal parmigiana are frequently served as a main course, often with a side of pasta.
 The alternative anglicization parmesan is frequently used for the name, and the abbreviated form parm is common.
 The use of meats as an alternate to eggplant originated in the United States, where it was influenced by similar Italian dishes.
-A similar veal dish is known in Italian as cotoletta alla bolognese, which excludes tomato sauce but includes melted Parmesan cheese and prosciutto.
+A similar veal dish is known in Italian as cotoletta alla bolognese, which excludes tomato sauce, but includes melted Parmesan cheese and prosciutto.
 Food writer Arthur Schwartz suggests the method of frying eggplant in US preparations may derive from the older Amalfitano-Salernitano practice of layering eggplant fried after it has been dredged in flour and egg, mostly superseded in modern practice by lighter preparations.

 Chicken parmigiana is also a common dish in Australia and is often served with a side of chips or salad.
 In Australia, where the name is often shortened to parma or parmi, it may also contain a variety of toppings, including sliced ham or bacon.

 In Argentina, Brazil, Chile, and neighbouring countries, veal or chicken parmigiana is topped with ham and served with French fries or rice.
 It is known as milanesa a la napolitana.
 If the dish is topped with a fried egg, it is known as milanesa a caballo, but omits the tomato sauce.
+In Brazil, beef steak parmegiana is called bife à parmegiana.

 In England, parmo uses either pork or chicken topped with béchamel sauce instead of tomato sauce and sometimes topped with other ingredients.